-Math games using recycled materials are economical and good for the environment.
-Set up empty plastic bottles labeled one through 10, then roll the ball to see how many you can knock down.
+Active math games using recycled materials are economical and good for the environment.
+Set up empty plastic bottles labeled 1 through 10, then roll the ball to see how many you can knock down.
 Add up the numbers of the knocked-over bottles to get your score.

-30. Give an old game a math twist
+35. Give a classic game a math twist

-Give new life to your Twister mat by adding numbers!
+Create active math games that give new life to existing resources.
+For example, add numbers to Twister!
 For more advanced players, instead of saying “Right hand 5,” try saying “Right hand 14 – 9” to make them think.

-Looking for more ways to move in the classroom?
-Try these 21 Kinesthetic Reading Activities for your most active learners.
+If you like these active math games and are looking for more ways to move in the classroom, try these 21 Kinesthetic Reading Activities for your most active learners.